October 1, 1988: The day Steffi Graf won the “Golden Grand Slam”

 ”I’m very excited,” she said. ”It’s something not many people after me will achieve.
 It’s amazing.”

 By winning the 1995 US Open, she would become the only player of all time to win each of the four Grand Slam titles at least four times.
-When she would retire in 1999, soon after claiming her last major title at Roland-Garros, she would have won an incredible total of 22 Grand Slam tournaments.
+When she would retire in 1999, soon after claiming her last major title at Roland-Garros, she had won an incredible total of 22 Grand Slam tournaments.

 People in this post